Piraneshmurali/ITP-Salon-Management-MERN/README.md

 # OLEX_ITP

-1.Sales And Inventory Management - Piranes.M
+1. Piranes.M - Sales And Inventory Management
 The Sales And Inventory Management segment involves overseeing the addition, modification, and deletion of beauty products.
 This responsibility encompasses adjusting prices, and handling stock